 They've responded by reinstating Zinédine Zidane as manager, who won three consecutive UEFA Champions League finals in his first spell, and building a new squad of Galacticos led by the signings of Eden Hazard, Luka Jovic and Ferland Mendy.
 So far it appears to be paying off.

-But let's never write off Simeone's Atleti, last season's runners up, who replaced Griezmann well with Benfica's João Félix and strengthened elsewhere despite a number of outgoings.
+But let's not write off Simeone's Atléti for some success.
+Last season's runners up, who replaced Griezmann well with Benfica's João Félix, have strengthened elsewhere despite a number of outgoings.

 If you want to watch it all unfold over the next seven months – whether that be on your TV, laptop, smartphone or tablet – we've got you covered.
 Simply scroll down to find the best option for you, sit back and enjoy.